 It’s better to do a little bit at a time, rather than everything at once.
-We share three tips for taking the first step in this.
+Three tips for taking the first step in this.

 One advantage is that each time we finish a task we are rewarded by a dose of dopamine.
 Each step we complete feels like a triumph and will trigger this ‘pleasure hormone’.
 This has an important evolutionary purpose: It gives us energy and the motivation to keep going.
 When our ancestors, for example, went looking for a water source, the success of their quest would give them successive hits of dopamine—one for each clue they found pointing to a water source, for detecting the sound of water streaming, and so on.